rezakusuma40/rezakusuma40/README.md

 - 🌱 I’m currently learning **Data Science**

-- 👨‍💻 All of my projects are available at [my repositories](my repositories)
+- 👨‍💻 All of my projects are available in [here](https://github.com/rezakusuma40?tab=repositories)

 - 📫 How to reach me **rezakusuma40@gmail.com**